morenoloza98/receipt-processor/README.md

 To run said project, you may need to download [Docker](https://docs.docker.com/engine/install/) if not yet installed.

 If/When docker is installed run the following commands to be able to test the API using services such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) to give examples.
+You can also test the endpoints by visiting the /api-docs endpoint to see the documentation for them.

 `docker build -t receipt-processor .`